aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 1. **Oven Cleaning**
 1. **Carpet Cleaning**

-` `REF note **Note –** You can use a restartNum tag without a data band to dynamically restart list numbering for a containing paragraph, if needed; for example, the tag can be used to restart list numbering for a document inserted dynamically (see “ REF insertDoc Inserting Documents Dynamically” for more information).
+**Note –** You can use a restartNum tag without a data band to dynamically restart list numbering for a containing paragraph, if needed; for example, the tag can be used to restart list numbering for a document inserted dynamically (see “ REF insertDoc Inserting Documents Dynamically” for more information).

 ## **Using Contextual Object Member Access**